 Sometimes people think that if you are riding a tricycle it means you have a mental disability.
 Although there is nothing wrong in my head and I’m not a lunatic, this sometimes leads to humorous situations.
 A while ago a woman came to me with firm steps.
 She said, "I will help you to the other side, miss."
 She stepped onto the busy street and beckoned to me: 'Yes, you can go .. careful, the cars will wait.’
 This lady was really lucky that she did not cause an accident.
 After we both safely and safely cross over, I thanked her of course and asked if she did this to everyone.
 Her answer was 'No, of course not, only for people who need it'!
 I thanked her again, waved and cycled away quickly.
 Leaving her somewhat desperate.

 Those who have difficulty walking must be smart, the fortune favors the bold!
-I do not have good knees anymore, but I do have a bike!
+I don’t have good knees anymore, but I do have a bike!
 The bike from Columbus, my tower of strength.
 When my sister was in the hospital and I wanted to visit her, I was worried about the distances I would have to walk at the hospital.
 With my bike these distances would not be a problem.
 But was I allowed to go into the hospital with my tricycle?
 I took my phone and called the hospital's information line, explained my problem and also explained my solution.
 I always tell them, and that is no lie, that my bike is an adapted bike and falls in the category 'disabled vehicles'.
 Not that I'm proud of it, but it helps.
 It helps to be able to come to places where you cannot cycle on a regular bike, such as the hiking trails in the forest, the boulevard and the shopping center.
 Fortunately, it also helped my question if I could go to the hospital by bike; there was no objection.
 The only thing I had to do was inform the right department that I came to visit with an unusual type of transport.
 Thank you HAGA hospital for thinking along and the permission to go into the building and to go upstairs.

 My bike is a inseparable part of my live.
 Fortunately, I can safely park my tricycle in the parking garage under the building in the seniors complex where I live.
 This is also the place where I charge my bike.
 I take my tricycle everywhere and luckily it is also welcome everywhere.
 For example, I take it with me on a tram ride, I cycle into the town hall and I could even visit my sister in the hospital by bike.
 If I could change one thing on my bike, I would like to be able to cycle a longer distance with pedal support.
 I know that the distance you can drive with a storage battery depends on many factors, including weight and level of support.
 However, I must charge the battery too often for my liking.
 Luckily, I have been able to arrange an extra battery for my bike through the WMO, after contacting them many times.
 Hopefully I can make longer bike trips soon, because I like to keep moving.
 And who knows, maybe I can cycle from The Hague to Van Raam in Varsseveld once to see where my bike was made haha.